 - BACP accredited Counsellor & Psychotherapist

 - Masters Degree in Counselling/Psychotherapy (Goldsmiths, University of London)

 - Industry-specific diploma in cognitive behavioural therapy for addictive eating (accreditation Edexcel)

 Continuing professional development including; Addictions; narrative therapy; psychoanalytic understanding of shame; clinical assessment; post traumatic stress; contemporary approaches to psychotherapy with couples; trauma, memory and the restoration of one's self

 - Post Graduate Certificate in Education (Anglia Ruskin University)

 - Indemnity insurance

-I have been a practising counsellor/psychotherapist for 11 years, facilitating group therapy for obesity; and offering individual therapy for a range of issues.
-I have worked for the following agencies in paid and honorary roles:
+I worked as a group counsellor for 5 years facilitating group therapy for disordered eating; and have practiced as a psychotherapist/counsellor for 10 years offering individual and couples' therapy for a range of issues.
+I have worked for the following agencies:

 - Women's Therapy Centre, North London

 - Waltham Forest Disability Resource Centre, Leyton, London